Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Numerical examples

 Next, a scattering example is presented.
-The scatterer is an electric machine.
-This machine is similar to the one in~\cite{weilharter11a} where the structural vibrations and the acoustic scattering have been studied in frequency domain with a coupled FEM-BEM approach.
-In contrast, here, a time-domain calculation of the acoustic scattering is carried out using the proposed approach.
-The model is presented in \autoref{fig:machine} together with its dimensions and the respective data for the mesh and time stepping.
+The scatterer is an electric machine, similar to the one in~\cite{weilharter11a} where the structural vibrations and the acoustic scattering have been studied in frequency domain with a coupled FEM-BEM approach. \corr{Because the feed-back of the acoustic field to the structural vibration of the machine is negligible, both simulations steps can be carried out subsequently.
+Here, only the time-domain calculation of the acoustic scattering is performed.
+The excitation by the vibration of the surface carried over by a prescribed flux boundary condition}.
+The model is presented in \autoref{fig:machine} together with its dimensions and the data for the mesh and time stepping.